sonocotta/orange-pi-media-center/README.md

 ![DSC_0008](https://github.com/sonocotta/orange-pi-media-center/assets/5459747/db5014e1-c861-421e-a34c-26a6a3c0e241)

-It's capable and reasonably priced, and great value for money.
-In terms of audio quality, it is no compromise, and that is what matters most
+It's capable reasonably priced, and great value for money.
+In terms of audio quality, there is no compromise, and that is what matters most

 ### Power considerations

-According to manufacturer Orange Pi One require at least 2 Amps of 5V line, ech DAC need at least 1 Amp extra.
-With total budget requirement of 5 Amps it is not reasonable to count on USB-C 5V power line alone.
-I've decided to use USB-PD over type-C cable.
-Pretty much any 9V/12V/20V PD-enabled power adapter will work, most typically phone chargers with quick charge option.
-Smallest of the family is 25W models, which is plenty enough for the both Orange Pi and DACs.
+According to the manufacturer Orange Pi One requires at least 2 Amps of 5V line, and each DAC needs at least 1 Amp extra.
+With the total budget requirement of 5 Amps, it is not reasonable to count on a USB-C 5V power line alone.
+I've decided to use a USB-PD over a type-C cable.
+Pretty much any 9V/12V/20V PD-enabled power adapter will work, most typically phone chargers with a quick charge option.
+The smallest of the family is 25W models, which is plenty enough for both Orange Pi and DACs.

-Tested and prefectly working models are (others may be availbale)
+Tested and perfectly working models are (others may be available)

 | Model   | Image   |
 |-------------------------------|---------------------------------|